-Domestic cats are rich in history.
-Cats are believed to have been domesticated in the Middle East at about the time humans developed agriculture.
-A 9,000-year-old grave on Cyprus revealed a cat buried with a human, presumably due to being a companion animal.
+Domestic cats have a rich history.
+Cats are believed to have been domesticated in the Middle East at about the time humans developed agriculture (estimated 12,000 years ago).
 Cats served to keep rodents away from stored grain.
-Cats were believed to be sacred by the Egyptians and cat mummies are well-known.
-Cats were part of life in the city and the country, always fulfilling the role of rodent hunters.
+They were considered sacred by the Egyptians and mummified with their owners.
+Cats were part of life in the city and the country, prized most for their abilities as rodent hunters.

 Domestic cats spread throughout Europe, Asia, Africa, and the Middle East, but were not known in the Americas or Australia until brought there by European explorers.
-Cats were part of sailing life (again, to control rodents on board) and this is how they were introduced to the New World.
+Cats were part of sailing life (for rodent control), and it was by these ships that they were introduced to the New World.

-Domestic cats can revert to being feral cats and adapt to a wide variety of environments, from the desert to forests to wetlands to city streets.
-Some of these alley cats end up in animal shelters and the foster homes of cat rescues.
+Domestic cats can revert to being feral cats and adapt to a wide variety of environments, including deserts, forests, wetlands, and city streets.
+Street cats or alley cats tend to end up in animal shelters and the foster homes of cat rescues.

-The number of pet cats exceeds that of dogs, with estimates by the American Veterinary Medical Association of over 74 million pet cats in the U.S., with cat companions in over 30 percent of households nationwide.
+Pet cats exceed pet dogs with estimates by the American Veterinary Medical Association of more than 74 million pet cats in the U.S., which is more than 30 percent of households nationwide.
 The feral cat population, by comparison, is somewhere between 25 to 60 million.

 Domestic Cat Care

-Cats are usually self-cleaning and fastidious by nature.
+Most cats are self-cleaning and fastidious by nature.
 Brushing your cat will help reduce matting and may help prevent hairballs.
 Trim your cat's nails every two to three weeks and provide a scratching post.
 If your cat will let you, brush your cat's teeth regularly.
 Cats will usually need dental cleanings by the veterinarian.

 Indoor-only cats have the longest lifespans.
+For example, indoor cats can live up to 14 to 20 years; meanwhile, an average lifespan for an outdoor cat is 3 to 10; and even less, 4 to 5 years, for wild cats.
 It is difficult to keep an outdoor cat from roaming as most are good at climbing any fence.
-When outdoors, cats face the risks of being exposed to infections from other animals, getting into fights, being attacked by predators, or being run over by vehicles.
-Outdoor cats also have a large impact on birds and other wildlife.
+When outdoors, cats can be exposed to infections from other animals, get into gruesome fights, get attacked by predators, or may be run over by vehicles.
+Outdoor cats can also cause injury or death to outdoor birds and other wildlife.